dmitri-blinov/commons-jexl/README.md

 + Java-like text block `"""\nabcd"""` literal is introduced

++ Java-like `.length` property is exposed for arrays

 + Groovy-like `.@` field access operator is introduced

 + Groovy-like `!instanceof` operator is introduced